MahdiT1512/stargazing-weather-app/README.md

 NOTE: When uploading a blog, on some browsers like Chrome, it will ask 'Are you sure want to reload the page'.
 Make sure you click 'cancel' to ensure successful upload.

-# Instructions to run on Phone
+# Instructions to run on Mobile
 1) Ensure your phone is connected to the same local network as your PC.
 2) Get your PC's local IP address (e.g., 192.168.1.10).
 3) Open the project folder on your PC in Visual Studio.